tealdeer-rs/tealdeer/README.md

  If you're a macOS user, you can install the package from the Homebrew with the following command:

     $ brew install tealdeer

+### Through Nix (NixOS, Linux with Nix or macOS with Nix)

+If you have the Nix package manager, you can use [attribute `tealdeer` from Nixpkgs](https://nixos.org/nixos/packages.html#tealdeer).

+E.g. to run tealdeer without permanently installing it:

+    $ nix run nixpkgs.tealdeer -c tldr tar

+or to install tealdeer into the user environment:

+    $ nix-env -iA nixos.tealdeer

 ## Configuration